 All of this means that many homeowners end up neglecting their window maintenance, especially during those cold months when the prospect of climbing around outside with a wet sponge is the last thing on your mind.
 But now that summer is rolling in again, it’s time to bite the bullet and get those windows looking sparkling again – and there are a few tips you can follow to make this process as “pane-less” as possible.

 Get the right supplies

 Before embarking on a big window cleaning project, it’s important to make sure you’ve got all the tools you’ll need ready at hand.
-Some of these supplies are fairly self-explanatory: you’re not going to get very far without a bucket, sponge, squeegee and plenty of soapy water, for example, so make sure you’re well stocked-up!
+You will need:

 Consider the right timing

 Summer is the perfect opportunity to give the windows a polish, but make sure you don’t fall into the trap of thinking that means you ought to pick the brightest, sunniest day to make a start on the cleaning.
 Certainly, the glaring light will make it easier to spot all the dirt, but the warmth of the sun is also likely to dry out the glass too quickly, leaving unsightly streaks all over your newly-cleaned windows.